|

 argument value for which the function,

-or its derivative, is being evaluated.
+or its derivative, is being evaluated and placed in

 .